Skip to main content

 Written by Andrew Klotz

-Updated over 3 months ago
+Updated over a month ago

 URL parameters are snippets of text added to the end of a URL that let you control the presentation of virtual tour content that you're linking to, or have embedded on your website.
 Put a different way, URL parameters are like little magic spells that give your virtual tour superpowers 🦸♀️.